-This prospectus (the "Prospectus") has been prepared by Awilco Drilling Plc, a public limited company incorporated under the laws of England and Wales (the "Company" or "Awilco Drilling", and together with its subsidiaries, the "Group"), solely for use in connection with (i) the listing on Oslo Axess of 17,600,000 new shares of the Company issued through a private placement (the "Private Placement Shares"), (ii) a subsequent offering of up to 1,400,000 new shares of the Company (the "Offer Shares") (the "Subsequent Offering") and (iii) the listing of the Offer Shares on Oslo Axess (together with the listing of the Private Placement Shares, the "Listing").
-The Company's shares (the "Shares") are listed on Oslo Axess under the ticker code "AWDR".
+This prospectus (the "Prospectus") has been prepared by Awilco Drilling Plc, a public limited company incorporated under the laws of England and Wales (the "Company" or "Awilco Drilling", and together with its subsidiaries, the "Group"), solely for use in connection with the listing on Oslo Børs of 5,550,000 new shares of the Company issued through a private placement on 11 March 2019 (the "Private Placement Shares") (the "Listing").
+The Company's shares (the "Shares") are listed on Oslo Børs under the ticker code "AWDR".